by Peter Paget for VT

 May Your God go with you.

-All sourced from authentic and cross referenced data.
-Peter Paget is the author of “Secret Life Of A Spook” and other works over the last forty two years and was a Temporary Special Advisor (SPAD) to HMG (UK) and is acknowledged at MEDies for Ocean Ecology Research.
+All are sourced from authentic and cross-referenced data.
+Peter Paget is the author of “Secret Life Of A Spook” and other works over the last forty-two years and was a Temporary Special Advisor (SPAD) to HMG (UK) and is acknowledged at MEDies for Ocean Ecology Research.